- Oscar Martens

 The stories in No Call Too Small represent micro-scale disaster tourism on a winding road that is long and dark.
 Driving too fast, weaving between flaming wrecks, and drifting through cliff-side curves, there’s little choice but to hang on and meet whatever’s over the rise head on.

-“Oscar Marten’s characters hurtle their way toward potential disaster or redemption in these vivid stories of lives burdened by misunderstandings and disappointment, usually self-inflicted.
-Marten’s strong prose is a pleasure to read, with dark humour and lively storytelling that brings a quirky humanity to his characters.” — Janie Chang, Globe and Mail bestselling author of Dragon Springs Road
+“Oscar Martens’s characters hurtle their way toward potential disaster or redemption in these vivid stories of lives burdened by misunderstandings and disappointment, usually self-inflicted.
+Martens’s strong prose is a pleasure to read, with dark humour and lively storytelling that brings a quirky humanity to his characters.” — Janie Chang, Globe and Mail bestselling author of Dragon Springs Road

 “Deeply humane and often darkly funny, Martens’s stories appeal to the slightly off-centre observer in all of us.
 He writes with luminous honesty of the restlessness of never quite fitting in, whether it be in the landscape, family or community.
 From the girl who rides the Ferris wheel all day to try to draw customers into her father’s failing prairie gas station to the cop who removes his prosthetic nose when he wants to scare criminals into submission, these characters invite tenderness as they provoke and entertain.” — Nadine McInnis, author of Delirium for Solo Harp